fridgerator/bugsnag/README.md

 # Bugsnag

-Report exceptions in production from [crystal](https://crystal-lang.org/) http responses to Bugsnag.
+Report exceptions in production from [crystal](https://crystal-lang.org/) http servers to Bugsnag.

 ## Installation